-- Probability of Exceedance (POE): POE is the likelihood a maximum or minimum demand forecast will be met or exceeded.
-A 10% POE maximum demand forecast, for example, is expected to be exceeded, on average, one year in 10, while a 90% POE maximum demand forecast is expected to be exceeded nine years in 10. - Distributed PV: Distributed PV is the term used for rooftop PV and PV Non-Scheduled Generators combined. - Rooftop PV: Rooftop PV is defined as a system comprising one or more photovoltaic (PV) panels, installed on a residential building or business premises (typically a rooftop) to convert sunlight into electricity.
-The capacity of these systems is less than 100 kilowatts (kW). - PV Non-Scheduled Generators (PVNSG): PVNSG is defined as non-scheduled PV generators larger than 100 kW but smaller than 30 MW. - Other Non-Scheduled Generators (ONSG): ONSG represent non-scheduled generators that are smaller than 30 MW and are not PV. - Energy Storage Systems (ESS): ESS are defined as small distributed battery storage for residential and business consumers. - Virtual power plants (VPP): VPPs refer to embedded battery devices that are available to be operated by an aggregator.
-Unlike un-aggregated ESS, VPPs may operate on occasion in a coordinated manner, similar to a scheduled, controllable form of generation, much like a traditional form of grid-generated electricity supply.
-The frequency of this form of aggregated behaviour, as opposed to un-aggregated behaviours which target the minimisation of the individual customer's energy costs, will depend on the technical and commercial terms of each specific VPP scheme. - Electric vehicles (EV): EVs are electric powered vehicles, ranging from small residential vehicles such as motor bikes or cars, to large commercial trucks.
-EVs typically refer to battery electric vehicles (BEV) or plugin-hybrid electric vehicles (PHEV), although may also include fuel-cell electric vehicles (FCEV) which are fuelled through hydrogen fuel cells, rather than batteries.
+- Probability of exceedance (POE) POE is the likelihood a maximum or minimum demand forecast will be met or exceeded.
+A 10% POE maximum demand forecast, for example, is expected to be exceeded, on average, one year in 10, while a 90% POE maximum demand forecast is expected to be exceeded nine years in 10. - Distributed PV distributed PV is the term used for rooftop PV and PV Non-Scheduled Generators combined. - Rooftop PV rooftop PV is defined as a system comprising one or more PV panels, installed on a residential building or business premises (typically a rooftop) to convert sunlight into electricity.
+The capacity of these systems is less than 100 kilowatts (kW). - PV non-scheduled generators (PVNSG) PVNSG is defined as non-scheduled PV generators larger than 100 kW but smaller than 30 MW. - Other non-scheduled generators (ONSG) ONSG represent non-scheduled generators that are smaller than 30 MW and are not PV. - Energy storage systems (ESS) ESS are defined as small distributed battery storage systems for residential and business consumers. - Virtual power plants (VPP) VPPs refer to embedded battery devices that are available to be operated by an aggregator.
+Unlike non-aggregated ESS, VPPs may operate on occasion in a coordinated manner, similar to a scheduled, controllable form of generation, much like a traditional form of grid-generated electricity supply.
+The frequency of this form of aggregated behaviour, as opposed to non-aggregated behaviours which target the minimisation of the individual customer's energy costs, will depend on the technical and commercial terms of each specific VPP scheme. - Electric vehicles (EVs) EVs are electric powered vehicles, ranging from small residential vehicles such as motor bikes or cars, to large commercial trucks.
+EVs typically refer to battery electric vehicles (BEV) or plug-in hybrid electric vehicles (PHEV), although may also include fuel-cell electric vehicles (FCEV) which are fuelled through hydrogen fuel cells, rather than batteries.